DmitriyNielsen/DiffCSP/README copy.md

+AWARE: git is set to folder: /Users/dmitriynielsen/GitHub/DiffCSP/New_try02/DiffCSP/.git - everything before will not be pushed / version control.

 Hydra loads the "default.yaml" file from the "conf" directory, and any values in this file are accessible as attributes of the cfg object.